• Skip to primary navigation

 Answer

-It is argued that corporations should be compelled to give a certain proportion of their executive-level roles to females given that that over half of the workforce is female in the West.
+It is argued that corporations should be compelled to give a certain proportion of their executive-level roles to females, given that over half of the workforce is female in the West.
 It is agreed that businesses should be obliged to assign a significant percentage of top-level posts to women.
 In this essay, I will discuss why women should be paid an equal amount of money for doing the same job as a man, and secondly, the fact that girls are currently outperforming boys on many university courses.

 About Christopher Pell